legendu-net/blog/misc/content/2012-12-03-general-tips-for-java.markdown

 ## Containers

-1. you can use `Arrays.fill` to set a value to all elements of an array at once.
+1. You can use `Arrays.fill` to set a value to all elements of an array at once.

 ## Code Flow Control